CLICK TO DOWNLOAD:

-Antimicrobials kill microorganisms like bacteria or stop them growing.
+A medicine that kills microorganisms like bacteria or stops them growing.
 Antibiotics and antifungals are antimicrobials.

-Antimicrobial stewardship is when organisations take ongoing actions to reduce the risks related to increasing antimicrobial resistance and to extend the effectiveness of antimicrobial treatments.
-It can include a broad range of strategies, such as monitoring and reviewing how they use antimicrobials.
+Efforts by an organisation to reduce the risks related to increasing antimicrobial resistance and to extend the effectiveness of antimicrobial treatments.
+It can include a broad range of strategies, such as monitoring and reviewing how antimicrobials are used.

 Best practice (for clinical care)

-Best practice clinical care means that diagnosis, treatment and care is timely and based on the best available evidence, which is used to achieve the best possible outcomes for consumers.
+Diagnosis, treatment and care are timely and based on the best available evidence, which is used to achieve the best possible outcomes for consumers.

 A person who provides personal care, support and help to a consumer.
 This doesn't include members of the organisation’s workforce, or people the organisation contracts or pays to provide those services, or people who provide the services as a volunteer.
 This definition is in line with the Carer Recognition Act 2010.

-Health professionals, such as doctors, nurses and pharmacists provide clinical care.
-Organisations providing clinical care are expected to make sure it’s best practice, meets the consumer’s needs, and optimises the consumer’s health and well-being.
+Care provided by doctors, nurses, pharmacists, allied health professionals and other regulated health practitioners.
+Organisations providing clinical care are expected to make sure it is best practice, meets the consumer’s needs, and optimises the consumer’s health and well-being.

 Cognitive function or ability

-A person with cognitive impairment has some loss of function with memory or thinking.
-The person can find it difficult to learn new things, to concentrate, or make decisions.
+Loss of some mental or thinking functions.
+A person with cognitive impairment can find it difficult to learn new things, to concentrate, or make decisions.
 The most common causes of cognitive impairment in older people are dementia and delirium.

-Consumer means a person to whom an organisation provides or is to provide care through an aged care service.
-A reference to consumer in this guidance for the Aged Care Quality Standards includes a reference to a representative of the consumer, so far as the provision is capable of applying to a representative of the consumer.
+A person to whom an organisation provides or is to provide care through an aged care service.
+Reference to consumer in this guidance for the Aged Care Quality Standards includes reference to a representative of the consumer, so far as the provision can apply to a representative of the consumer.

 Continuity of care

-Continuity of care is about making sure everyone who cares for a consumer knows, and has information about, what their care and service needs, choices and preferences are.
-It also means that there are no gaps in care delivered when the responsibility for the delivery of care and services is transferred between individuals or organisations.
+Processes that ensure that everyone who cares for a consumer knows, and has information about, their care and service needs, choices and preferences.
+Continuity of care helps to ensure that there are no gaps when the responsibility for the delivery of care and services is transferred between individuals or organisations.

 - responds to the needs and feedback of consumers,